 Recent mapping studies are the best way to identify implicated genes for high myopia.
 An X-linked recessive high myopia was linked to the first high-grade myopia-1 locus (MYP1) on chromosome Xq28.
 SLITRK6 mutations are known to cause myopia and deafness in humans and mice.
 One of the genes implicated in the development of myopia in several studies was RASGRF1.

 Establishing a diagnosis

-A diagnosis of myopia is made by using several procedures that measure how the eyes focus the light, but the power of any optical lenses needed to correct the reduced vision are also established during that process.
-A classic vision test is most often pursued where the patient is asked to read letters on a chart placed at the other end of the room.
+A diagnosis of myopia is made by using several procedures that measure how eyes focus the light.
+The power of optical lenses that are needed to correct the reduced vision is also established during that process.
+A classic vision test is most often pursued, during which the patient is asked to read letters on a chart placed at the other end of the room.
 This test measures visual acuity, which is expressed as a fraction.

 If a vision test indicates that nearsightedness is the problem, different devices are used to figure out what is causing it.
 A retinoscope is employed to shine light into the eyes, so the light reflection off the retinas can be observed.
-Another device known as phoropter contains a series of lenses; flipping them back and forth helps to establish the precise prescription that will correct the vision.
+Another device known as a phoropter contains a series of lenses.
+Flipping these lenses back and forth helps to establish the precise prescription that will correct the patient's vision.

-Current clinical practice in detecting pathological myopia is heavily dependent on the manual screening and efforts of the examiner, therefore a complete eye exam can take up to 60 minutes.
-Novel techniques such as autorefraction and photoscreening attempt are introduced to overcome some of the difficulties faced when screening young children.
+Current clinical practice in detecting pathological myopia is heavily dependent on the manual screening efforts of the examiner; therefore, a complete eye exam can take up to 60 minutes.
+Novel techniques such as autorefraction and photoscreening are introduced to overcome some of the difficulties faced when screening young children.